 The coverage of patents is subject to interpretation by the courts, and the interpretation is not always uniform.
 There is a substantial amount of intellectual property litigation in the biotechnology and pharmaceutical industries, and we may become party to, or threatened with, litigation or other adversarial proceedings regarding intellectual property rights with respect to our products candidates.
 Third parties may assert infringement claims against us based on existing or future intellectual property rights.
 If we were sued for patent infringement, we would need to demonstrate that our current product candidates or any future product candidates, products or methods either do not infringe the patent claims of the relevant patent or that the patent claims are invalid or unenforceable, and we may not be able to do this.
 Proving invalidity may be difficult.
 For example, in the United States, proving invalidity in court requires a showing of clear and convincing evidence to overcome the presumption of validity enjoyed by issued patents.
 If we are found to infringe a third party's intellectual property rights, we could be forced, including by court order, to cease developing, manufacturing or commercializing the infringing product candidate or product.
-Alternatively, we may be required to obtain a license from such third party in order to use the infringing product candidate or product.
-Alternatively or marketing the infringing product candidate.
+Alternatively, we may be required to obtain a license from such third party in order to use the infringing technology and continue developing, manufacturing or marketing the infringing product candidate.
 However, we may not be able to obtain any required license on commercially reasonable terms or at all.
 Even if we were able to obtain a license, it could be non-exclusive, thereby giving our competitors access to the same technologies licensed to us.
 In addition, we could be found liable for monetary damages, including treble damages and attorneys' fees if we are found to have willfully infringed a patent.
-A finding of infringement could prevent us from commercializing our current product candidates or force us to cease some of our business operations, which could materi
+A finding of infringement could prevent us from commercializing our current product candidates or any future product candidates or any future product candidates